Training Programs: BTDPC Program

 Complete and fully documented immunization is a program requirement.
 The vaccination requirements are based on provincial guidelines for healthcare students in a post-secondary institution, and serology/immunisation outside the guidelines is not routinely done or recommended.

-All immunisation records need to be written and legible.
+All immunization records need to be written and legible.
 A certified translation must be provided for all non-English documentation.
-Students without acceptable records will be required to complete their primary immunisation series, which can take many months, so early action on this requirement is strongly advised.
+Students without acceptable records will be required to complete their primary immunization series, which can take many months, so early action on this requirement is strongly advised.

 Police Information Check with Vulnerable Sector